Skip to content

 Assessment and feedback

-Our assessments and ongoing feedback ensure that you develop the skills needed to practise medicine safely and confidently, as well as to support you to fulfil your potential.
+Our assessments and ongoing feedback ensure that you develop the skills needed to practise medicine safely and confidently and are supported to fulfil your potential.

 Introduction